guligon90/packiot-fsc/README.md

-# packiot-fsc
+# PackIOT :: Full Stack Challenge [WiP]

-Technical assessment for the position of full-stack software developer at PackIOT
+Technical assessment for the position of full-stack software developer at PackIOT.